mython-dev/mython-dev/README.md

 - 🕔 In my free time I write scripts and telegram bots

-- 👨‍💻 What I plan to study in the future C#, Reverse Engineering.
+- 👨‍💻 What I plan to study in the future Go, Ruby.

 - 📫 How to reach me **miton0030@gmail.com**